KotLut/AboutMe-KotLut/README.md

 - 🐍 So far, I only program in Python.
 - 👥 I want to collaborate on game development and geography.
 - ⚡ Fun fact: I have good nickname ;)
+- PS: I'm actively working on the game.
+Sometimes.